SpektraSystems/Azure-Arc-for-Kubernetes/03-Onboard-Kubernetes-Cluster-to-Azure-Arc.md

    ![](./images/arc-0020.png)

-   > Note: It takes around 2-3 mins for command to complete at which point the cluster is onboarded and ARM Id associated with cluster is available.
+   > Note: It takes around 2-3 mins for the command to complete at which point the cluster is onboarded and ARM Id associated with cluster is available.
 After that it takes a few more mins (around 5 mins) to sync-up cluster metadata (agent version, K8s version, number of nodes).

 ## Task 2: Verify if the Kubernetes cluster is connected to Azure Arc